-Data needs to be stored, processed, retrieved and interpreted so to be utilized in numerous beneficial ways.
+Data needs to be stored, processed, retrieved, and interpreted so as to be utilized in numerous beneficial ways.
 NoSQL databases have such capabilities.
-With NoSQL database storing and retrieval of: document, graph based data, key-value data are effortless and quick.
+With NoSQL database storing and retrieval of documents, graph-based data, key-value data are effortless and quick.
 Hence we can definitely avoid intricate SQL joins processes.
 NoSQL databases are scalable horizontally for web and enterprise business applications.

 The simplicity of design and the ability to scale horizontally gains favour for NoSQL databases types which is otherwise challenging to accomplish using RDMS databases.

 Document Databases – The document databases pair each key with a complex data structure termed a document.
 Documents may have key-value pairs or key-array pairs of nested documents.
 Document NoSQL databases are: MongoDB, Couchbase, ArangoDB, Apache CouchDB, Cosmos DB, OrientDB, IBM Domino, MarkLogic.

 Key-value stores – All items are stored as a key-value pair.
 The key-value stores are among the simplest kind of databases among NoSQL Databases.
 Key-value NoSQL databases are Redis, Apache Ignite, Memcached, and Riak.